r1ch/moved/README.md

 ## Super pointless

-Creates a lambda function and DynamoDB table
+Creates an  AWS Lambda Function and DynamoDB Table

+A "last page" exists at the location `/hello`

-Lambda serves and HTML page via an API G/W
+Lambda serves the page via an API G/W (full HTML is embedded in the Lambda)

-Each time the lambda function is called it will move the location of the image
+When the "last page" is visited, the location of the "last page" is moved to a new `/{uuid-v4}`, this is stored in the DB.

+The previous "last page" is now a "link page"

+A linked list of "link pages" grows, with the "last page" moving each time it is found

-DynamoDB stores the trail of movements so any caller can be (eventually) redirected to it
+DynamoDB stores the trail of movements and visits to each link page.

 ## Installation